onathanmateus/Project-Cordel/README.md

 # Project-Cordel
-Neste site você pode ler um cordel (com uma experiência agradável) escrito por Milton Duarte.
+On this site you can read a cordel (with a pleasant experience) written by Milton Duarte.